JosePedroDias/rust_experiments/macroquad_exp/README.md

 ## Issues found in Mac / Linux:

-- resolution / first boot in fullscreen
+- resolution / first boot in fullscreen (had to use custom branch)
-- tinting of colors between triangle renders
 - frequency of mouse events (too many repeats?)

 ## TODO List:

-- fix fullscreen issue?
-- fix tinting issue
 - display photo credits once puzzle is complete
 - animate or fade at piece swaps